In our fourth installment of this six-part series, we will explore how we as marketers can expand our reach when personalizing.

 For example, when we analyze our data, we can see which industries we are getting the most traffic from.
 Let’s say we see a trend in users from the financial services industry.
 Applying our personalization strategy to this user segment, we can now deliver a more relevant message applicable to financial services.
 We can then build upon that message by showcasing customer stories or specific assets for that industry.
 This will provide an engaging experience for this user segment which will drive them further in their journey to conversion.

 How else can we use this information to our advantage?
 Every sales team has a set of key accounts they wish to do business with.
 With an ABM approach, we can now focus our efforts delivering highly personalized messages to those accounts, increasing their engagement and driving them further down the funnel.
 By integrating an ABM solution with our analytics platform, we can now identify when these key companies are on our website, even before they fill out a form and make themselves known.
 This may sound creepy or “big brother-ish,” but it gives us an opportunity to make the website more relevant to the user.
 Removing the information that is not applicable, we reduce the noise and ease their experience.

 We can even take this a step further by modifying our lead acquisition strategy to leverage a third-party service for ABM, targeting only those accounts with the most potential and engaging them across the funnel with digital advertising—driving only those high value customers to our website.
-Once on your site, you can use applications such as Sitefinity CMS and Sitefinity Digital Experience Cloud (DEC) to deliver personalized content and messages to these key accounts complementing through their journey.
+Once on your site, you can use applications such as Sitefinity CMS and Sitefinity Insight to deliver personalized content and messages to these key accounts complementing through their journey.